Order statistic: Computing order statistics

 The problem of computing the kth smallest (or largest) element of a list is called the selection problem and is solved by a selection algorithm.
 Although this problem is difficult for very large lists, sophisticated selection algorithms have been created that can solve this problem in time proportional to the number of elements in the list, even if the list is totally unordered.
 If the data is stored in certain specialized data structures, this time can be brought down to O(log n).
 In many applications all order statistics are required, in which case a sorting algorithm can be used and the time taken is O(n log n).

 Applications

-Order statistics have a lot of applications in areas as reliability theory, financial mathematics, survival analysis, epidemiology, sports, quality control, actuarial risk, etc. There is an extensive literature devoted to studies on applications of order statistics in these fields.
+Order statistics have applications in areas like reliability theory, financial mathematics, survival analysis, epidemiology, sports, quality control, and actuarial risk.
+There is an extensive literature devoted to studies on applications of order statistics in these fields.

 For example, a recent application in actuarial risk can be found in, where some weighted premium principles in terms of record claims and kth record claims are provided.